megakarlach/HL2reUpdate/README.md

 - Atleast 2 GB disk space or higher
 - Any graphics card from 2010 should be able to run with maximum settings with LOD disabled (Anniversary Update disables LOD).

-**NOTE:** For best exprience, you can enable [SGSSAA anti-aliasing](https://github.com/megakarlach/HL2reUpdate/wiki/Get-the-best-graphical-settings#sgssaa-anti-aliasing) instead of MSAA which produces inferior result with alpha textures (even with alpha to coverage), however you need a good graphics card (GTX 1080Ti or RTX 3060 (latter tested) should handle 8X SGSSAA easily with 100+ FPS).
+**NOTE:** To get the best anti-aliasing, you can enable [SGSSAA anti-aliasing](https://github.com/megakarlach/HL2reUpdate/wiki/Get-the-best-graphical-settings#sgssaa-anti-aliasing) instead of MSAA which produces inferior result with alpha textures (even with alpha to coverage), however you need a good graphics card (GTX 1080Ti or RTX 3060 (latter tested) should handle 8X SGSSAA easily with 100+ FPS).
+Doing this also makes transparent or decal textures on far distance look sharper (if you adjust LOD bias).

 **NOTE for Intel users or stuck on DX8:** To get the best graphics on Intel GPU, or to fix the game stuck on DirectX 8 mode, [Follow instructions on PCGW](https://www.pcgamingwiki.com/wiki/Engine:Source#Game_runs_on_DirectX_8.0.2F9.0_level_.28instead_of_9.0.2B.29).